 In an interesting post by Shawn Fink in AG Financial’s blog, Does Your Church Building Need More Space?
 Do THIS, not THAT! he discusses among other things, how to maximize your existing space before expanding.
 He warns against dismissing your current facilities because you think they are old, outdated, or seem dysfunctional.

-It is important to fully utilize the space you have before starting a new building project.
+It is important to fully use the space you have before starting a new building project.
 I once worked with a church that seemed to have outgrown their facilities, so they hired an architect.
 The architect, in turn, designed a $1.5 million sanctuary building.
 This would have been a wonderful solution if the church needed a sanctuary and if they could afford $1.5 million.
 Instead, they needed kids ministry and fellowship space, and their budget was $300,000.
 As we looked through their existing facilities, we determined that the basement level of the church was completely underutilized.
-With some strategic planning, we were able to help them renovate that space to meet their current ministry needs, all within their $300,000 budget.
+With some strategic planning, we can help them renovate that space to meet their current ministry needs, all within their $300,000 budget.

 Always Be Planning